 Sure.

-Well, the nothing has to happen.
+Well, nothing has to happen.

-You know, one of the members said to him, Well, X has to happen.
+You know, one of the members said to him, well, X has to happen.

-And Deming said, No, you can just fail.
+And Deming said, no, you can just fail.

 And I think it's very important to keep that sense of humility.